Oilers find few fans willing to fill Astrodome this season

 More like tragicomedy.

-Considering the lowest previous attendance for the Oilers was also this year, (20,107) when the Oilers played the Carolina Panthers on Nov.
-24, chances are next season could be just as ugly.
+Considering the lowest previous attendance for the Oilers also was this year (20,107), when the Oilers played the Carolina Panthers on Nov.
+24, chances are attendance isn’t about to dramatically rise anytime soon.

 The Oilers plan to pack up for Nashville when their lease expires after the 1997 season.